 Day 8 - Local market visit / Farming hamlets

 After breakfast, we cycle to the medieval town of Sainte Foy

 la Grande, a walled town on the banks of the Dordogne dating to the 13th

 century.
 Here, you can wander through the town square, with its arcades and

-beautiful markets in France.
-You may wish to purchase local produce for your
+markets in France.
+You may wish to purchase fresh-from-the-farm ingredients for